ZhaoKe1024/SoundDL-CoughVID/README.md

             batch_size=self.configs["batch_size"], shuffle=True)
 ```

-# data preprocessing, ipynb:
-- coughvid_clean_split: split the audio waveform into multiple segments, getting 2850 segments, then save to a csv meta file, write the sound file as wav format, the sample rating is 22050, the length of every sound is 1.465 second and the signal length is 32306.
-- coughvid_ml_prep: refer to a kaggle procedure for data preprocessing.
-- coughvid_ml: A machine learning method from kaggle.
-- covid19_explore: research for dataset covid19.

-# Data Readers:
-- ./readers/*_reader.py
-- ./featurizer.py: transform waveform to Mel-Spectrogram.
-- ./readers/audio.py: Audio Processers.

 # Machine (Deep) Learning Models for Chapter2,3,4
 - chapter2_VADmodel.py: Voice Activity Detection
 - chapter2_SEDmodel.py: Sound Events Detection